BenMusak/ROB_vis_aruco/README.md

 # ROB_vis_aruco
-Tracking of aruco markers using ROS 2 galactic and opencv contribution.
+Tracking of aruco markers using ROS 2 galactic and opencv contrib.

 1) Open a terminal